-Modifications are changes to what your child is taught or expected to do in school.
+An academic modification is a change to what a student is taught or expected to do in school.

-.
-It’s not the same as an accommodation.
 While modifications can make school easier for kids, they can have serious drawbacks.
 Watch an expert explain more about modifications.

 Modifications change these expectations.
 They’re typically used when a child has trouble keeping up in school.

-It’s true that modifications can make school less of a struggle for students, including kids with learning and thinking differences.
-But the result of modifications can be that a child learns less than his peers.
-He might fall behind on important skills.
-Over time, this can put a child at a big disadvantage.
+Modifications are controversial.
+It’s true that they can make school less of a struggle for students, including kids who learn and think differently.
+But the result may be that kids learn less than their peers.
+They may fall behind on important skills.
+Over time, this can put them at a big disadvantage.

-For example, some states require a high school exit exam to graduate.
-A student that’s had modified coursework won’t be in a good position to pass this exam.
-Also, in some states, a child who’s received modifications may not be eligible for a
+Some states require a high school exit exam to graduate.
+A student who has had modified coursework won’t be in a good position to pass this exam.
+Another drawback is that in some states, kids who get modifications may not be eligible for a

 high school diploma

 .
-This will limit the child’s future career and education options.
+This can limit their career or future education options.

-Of course, some kids with learning and thinking differences need modifications in specific academic areas.
-For instance, kids with dyslexia can have
+At the same time, some kids may need modifications in specific academic areas.
+For example, kids with

 can have trouble with spelling.
-An IEP team may decide that spending a lot of time learning spelling isn’t a good use of a particular student’s time.
-So the team may create a modification that allows the student to learn fewer spelling words and
+An IEP team may decide that spending a lot of time learning spelling isn’t a good use of the student’s time.
+The team may create a modification that allows the student to learn fewer spelling words and

 use spellcheck instead